PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor/README.md

 ## Retrieving map

-When `store_map: true` is added to your config this integration will store a raw map file in `/tmp` directory.
+When `store_map_raw: true` is added to your config this integration will store a raw map file in `/tmp` directory.
 If you don't use Core installation ([installation types](https://www.home-assistant.io/installation/#compare-installation-methods)) you can retrieve this file in the following way:
 - In [SSH & Terminal add-on](https://github.com/hassio-addons/addon-ssh) enable protected access
 - Open terminal and use the following command to copy file:
   ```
-  docker exec homeassistant bash -c "mkdir -p /config/tmp/ && cp /tmp/map_data* /config/tmp/"
+  docker exec homeassistant bash -c "mkdir -p /config/tmp/ && cp /tmp/map_* /config/tmp/"
   ```
 - Map file will appear in `tmp` folder in your `config` folder